You are listening to the Sean Hannity Radio Show Podcast.

 And that didn't happen in this case.

-And I know that everybody, you know that Trump did a good job because the only thing they can criticize is the fact that he has his wife was wearing high heels out of the White House, not even on the ground in Texas, where she had sneakers on.
+And I know that everybody, you know that Trump did a good job because the only thing they can criticize is the fact that his wife was wearing high heels out of the White House, not even on the ground in Texas, where she had sneakers on.

-I mean, it's so petty, it's so despicable.
+I mean, it's so petty.

-And then they say, Well, you didn't show enough empathy, though.
+And then they say, well, you didn't show enough empathy, though.

 It's so ridiculous.

-And I said last week, if if Donald Trump cured cancer, it wouldn't be enough for those people that hate him, especially in the media and in the Democratic Party.
+And I said last week, if Donald Trump cured cancer, it wouldn't be enough for those people that hate him, especially in the media and in the Democratic Party.

 It's so despicable.